“There is only one boss. The customer.” – Sam Walton, Walmart’s founder

 Focused on all primary aspects of customer satisfaction, experience, perception, and retention, this particular customer service report example will help you keep your consumer happy, engaged, and loyal to your business.

 - Net promoter score (NPS): Your NPS is critical to your entire operation because it shows the perception of your service levels by the public.
 Essentially, it determines how likely someone is to refer you to their peers.
 On a scale of 1 – 10, and based on their scores, customers are either considered promoters (9-10), passives (7-8), or detractors (0-6).
-By improving your NPS score, you’ll ultimately see in an increase in growth and loyalty.
+By improving your NPS score, you’ll ultimately see an increase in growth and loyalty.

 - Customer effort score: This is a particularly critical KPI as it gives you a glimpse into the standard over your overall customer experience offerings.
 By understanding the elements of your customer experience that are letting your business down, you’ll be able to make vital improvements and in turn, grow the business.
-For a deeper insight, read our guide to customer satisfaction metrics.

 - Customer retention: As mentioned, customer retention is essential to the success of your organization.
 By setting a retention rate target and working towards it, you’ll improve your brand image and expand your customer base over time.

-Customer support KPI report
+3. Customer support KPI report

 **click to enlarge**

-That last customer service report template is heavily populated with information and tracks a host of metrics that are common to a helpdesk dashboard in addition to a customer satisfaction or even a customer service dashboard.
+That last customer service report template is heavily populated with information and tracks a host of metrics that are common to a helpdesk dashboard in addition to customer satisfaction or even a customer service dashboard.
 With a wealth of invaluable insights available on one easy-to-navigate platform, this dashboard offers managers all the support information they need at a glance with the option to drill deeper into individual metrics and insights.

 - Service level: This particular metric calculates your capacity to complete the standards confirmed in the service level agreement (SLA) you provide to your customers.
 This KPI is important as it showcases your commitment to delivering on your promises and will help you identify ways in which you can improve your overall service standards.